7Ragnarok7/Carnage/README.md

  - THE USER MUST MAINTAIN A SEQUENCE "carnage [--option(s)] [target(s)]"

- - THE TOOL SUPPORTS IP-RANGE ONLY IN THE LAST OCTET .i.e 1.1.1.(1-200)  --> This is also a safety measure to prevent the user from scanning the ENTIRE INTERNET (1-255.1-255.1-255.1-255) and blowing up his/her NIC, RAM, CPU and HARDDISK :p
+ - THE TOOL SUPPORTS IP-RANGE ONLY IN THE LAST OCTET .i.e 1.1.1.(1-200)  --> This is also a safety measure to prevent the user from scanning the ENTIRE INTERNET (1-255.1-255.1-255.1-255) and blowing up his/her NIC, RAM, CPU and HARDDISK :p (pun intended)

 ### To Do :-
  - ~~[ ] FIX UDP SCANNING~~